Return to articles

 • Slow WiFi: Try an Internet speed test.
 This narrows down if the problem is your router or a larger problem with your ISP.

-• Random Connection Drops: Check all of your ethernet cables for damages.
-Also, be sure to update firmware on your router.
+• Random Connection Drops: Check all of your Ethernet cables for damage.
+Also, be sure to update the firmware on your router.

 • Signal Weak Spots: Move your router to another area of your apartment, get a WiFi extender, or look into mesh systems for large apartments.